 Article X VOTING – QUORUM

 A majority of the board of trustees shall constitute a quorum for the transaction of official business for either a regular meeting, executive session, or special meeting.
-In the absence of a quorum, the recording secretary will note members present and subject of discussion (page 19 of the Handbook for Library Trustees of New York State states that approved actions must reflect a “majority of the whole.”
-Tie votes defeat a motion).
+In the absence of a quorum, the recording secretary will note members present and the subject of discussion.

 All voting must be in person with no voting by proxy.
-Teleconferencing does NOT meet the requirements of the Open Meetings Law.
 Members of the Board of Trustees may attend open meetings via videoconference under certain circumstances, as approved by the Board in accordance with the Library’s policies and the New York State Open Meetings Law, but attendance via videoconference does not constitute presence for purposes of determining a quorum.
 Each trustee has one vote irrespective of the office(s) held.

 Article XI COMMITTEES